PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > For more information on docker https://docs.docker.com/

 ### How it works
-Let's not get confused by the `image` declaration: Docker is not a virtual machine but `busybox'` is the container type used to host our application.
+Let's not get confused by the `image` declaration: Docker is not a virtual machine but `alpine-node` is the container type used to host our application.

 ### There's more